 Where you do not receive a prompt to ask you for your consent to share your personal data with the charity for their marketing communications, this means that Farewill have an agreement with the charity whereby we provide your personal data to them so they can contact you directly (unless you have indicated to us you do not want us to share your personal data for this reason).

-To allow our charity partners to analyse and optimise their legacy campaigns and to update their supporter databases: We will share some basic information relating to you (name, address, date of birth and contact information) to allow our charity partners to assess and improve their legacy campaigns and update their supporter databases.
+To allow our charity partners to analyse and optimise their legacy campaigns and to update their supporter databases: We will share some basic information relating to you (name, address, email address, date of birth, phone number) and gift type (if any), to allow our charity partners to assess and improve their legacy campaigns and update their supporter databases.

 To enable tracking and attribution of referrals and campaigns from our commercial partners: Where you have been referred by one of our commercial partners we will share some basic information relating to you (name, address, email address, date of birth, phone number) to allow our commercial partners to attribute referrals.
 This will be in addition to your communication preferences and this information will not be used for marketing purposes if you have not given consent for that purpose.

 If our business is sold: We will transfer your personal data to a third party: In the event that we buy or sell any business or assets, in which case we will disclose your personal data to the prospective seller or buyer of such business or assets (at all times in accordance with all applicable data protection laws); or if Farewill LTD or substantially all of its assets are acquired by a third party, in which case personal data held by Farewill about its customers will be one of the assets transferred to the purchaser.